joric/oneliners/README.md

 #### Cache

-Cache decorator may be used as an inline function `cache(lambda ...)` in oneliners.
+Cache decorator may be used as an inline function `cache(lambda ...)`.

 * https://leetcode.com/problems/best-time-to-buy-and-sell-stock-iv/discuss/2555929/python-oneliner-dfs-with-a-cache-decorator